Trump’s Tariffs Policy, the U.S. Economy and Your Bottom Line

 Here’s what we know:

 - In response to early tariff talks, the U.S. stock market tumbled 10% below its record in March.
 Major U.S. indexes are performing lower than before the tariff’s announcement.
-The Dow Jones Industrial Average has fallen about 4%.
-The S&P 500 and Nasdaq have both dropped approximately 5%.7 “The market dislikes uncertainty,” says Mike Babbitt, who leads Synovus’ Trade and Supply Chain Origination team.
+The Dow Jones Industrial Average fell about 4%.
+The S&P 500 and Nasdaq both dropped approximately 5%.9 “The market dislikes uncertainty,” says Mike Babbitt, who leads Synovus’ Trade and Supply Chain Origination team.
 “The volatility we’re seeing is the result of unease related to how the U.S. economy will fare in this ongoing trade war.”

 - Since the inflation rate is higher than the 2% target, the Fed was expected to continue cuts in 2025.
 In January, Trump demanded the agency lower rates.
 However, Raphael Bostic, president of the Federal Reserve Bank in Atlanta, recently said the Fed would likely “wait a while.”
-Fed Chair Jerome Powell stated officials were in “no hurry to lower interest rates” given uncertainty about how the economy will react to Trump’s policies.8 The Fed held steady on the decision in April, with Powell citing the potential for increased inflation and slower growth.
+Fed Chair Jerome Powell stated officials were in “no hurry to lower interest rates” given uncertainty about how the economy will react to Trump’s policies.10 The Fed held steady on the decision in April, with Powell citing the potential for increased inflation and slower growth.
+The agency continues to maintain interest rates as they are.
+However, there could be reductions before the end of the year.

 Most global leaders don’t necessarily want a like-for-like tariff on certain goods.
 For example, Colombia wouldn’t pay more for their coffee if there was a tariff on U.S.- grown coffee since they don’t buy our coffee.
 We buy from them.